Location of Adventure

 Approximately 10-12 Travelers

-A very important feature of our Patagonia adventures is the limited group size, as nature exploration is best experienced with small groups of travelers.
+An important feature of our Patagonia adventure is the limited group size, as nature is best encountered in the quieter, lower-impact presence of fewer travelers.

 Specialized 4x4 Land Rovers and Land Cruisers

 Accommodations, all meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip, 1 glass of wine with dinner, services of NHA Expedition Leader and local staff, most gratuities, arrival transfer in El Calafate, departure transfer in Punta Arenas, permits and entrance fees, sales tax.